 So, China and other colorful dishware made before 1970 are likely to contain high lead levels, so avoid using antique China in general.

-How about Corelle dishes.
-Is there lead in vintage Corelle dishes?
+How about lead in vintage Corelle dishes.
+Is Corelle safe?

 Corelle is a very popular brand of dinnerware due to its unique glass lamination process.